Alcaro/misctoys/lazinessbugs.md

 Typing (or pasting) ``` `echo -e '\xC0'` ``` into a shell throws a 35-line error about "'utf-8' codec can't encode character '\udcc0' in position 0: surrogates not allowed".
-While I can't really expect any real suggestions from that, exceptions aren't really the best solution.
+While I can't really expect any real suggestions from that, walls of text bigger than my terminal aren't really the best solution.
 Where did DCC0 come from, anyways?

+(Originally found by typoing something in PuTTY.
+Its default charset is ISO-8859-1; combine that with a Swedish keyboard, where we have åäö, invalid UTF-8 is rather easy.)

 Erlang Solutions
 ----------------

+Not reported because the contact page points only to a community site with no obvious bug report mechanism, and to their physical offices.
+I'm not going to Stockholm to report bugs.

 [At least one of these Erlang packages](https://www.erlang-solutions.com/downloads/download-erlang-otp) reports a dependency on libwxgtk3.0-0 or libwxgtk2.8-0.
 Unfortunately, dpkg defaults to the former, while it only actually works with the latter.
 Only an optional, and clearly uncommon, Erlang module depends on that, so it's understandable that it got missed, but still a bug.

-Not reported because the contact page points only to a community site with no obvious bug report mechanism, and to their physical offices.
-I'm not going to Stockholm to report a packaging bug.